 What Happens After Your Child’s Autism Diagnosis?

-There are many emotions a parent can feel upon receiving an autism diagnosis for their child, and no emotional response should be considered inappropriate or wrong in any way.
-Some may be surprised, while others may already know the signs and feel significant relief upon confirmation.
-Regardless of the initial impact, the challenge arises in understanding the inner world of a child diagnosed with autism and what to do next
+There are many emotions a parent can feel when a child is diagnosed with autism, and no emotional response should be considered inappropriate or wrong in any way.
+Regardless of the initial impact, the challenge arises in understanding the inner world of a child diagnosed with autism and what to do next.

 What Does Spectrum Mean?

 Autism spectrum disorder (ASD) frequently causes behavior, communication, and social relationship issues.
 Additionally, repetitive and constrained hobbies or activities might appear.
 In 2013, modifications to the diagnostic criteria recognized PDD-NOS and Asperger’s under the umbrella of autism.
-Whatever modifications continue to be made, families should continue to feel at ease using the phrases that work for them.
+Whatever modifications are made, families should continue to feel at ease using the phrases that work for them.

 As the name implies, ASD has a spectrum of severity.
-When a child has been diagnosed with autism, some will speak, while others won’t.
+When a child is diagnosed with autism, some will speak, while others won’t.
 People who are “high functioning” may be able to communicate successfully and advocate for their needs.
 Conversely, a child considered “lower functioning” may not speak at all.
-The symptoms and abilities of your child will fall into one of three levels that denote severity.
+Your child’s symptoms and abilities will fall into one of three levels, each denoting severity.

-Level 1: The least socially apparent level, children in this category are “higher functioning” and require less intensive assistance.
+Level 1: The least socially apparent level, children in this category require less intensive assistance.
 Language and cognitive abilities in this category may not be severely impacted.

 Level 2: Here, we see some cognitive and language deficiencies that require “substantial” assistance.
 These difficulties lead to social impairment and more severe communication challenges.